Frequently Asked Questions / Practical Details

 What kind of bathrooms and showers are available?

-We will be using port-a-potties for toilets, and you’re welcome to pee outside.
-There is an all-gender shower house with sinks and shower stalls for campers’ general use.
-There is limited access to indoor bathrooms at the event site, which will be reserved for people with disabilities and other special needs.
-There are private outdoor shower available as well.
+We use port-a-potties for toilets, and you’re welcome to pee outside.
+There is an all-gender shower house with sinks and shower stalls, and private outdoor showers available as well.
+There is limited access to indoor bathrooms, reserved for people with disabilities and other special needs.

 What should I make sure to bring?